junqing-zhang/junqing-zhang.github.io/resources/wireless/wifi-modes.md

 {% include toc %}

+A Wi-Fi network typically operates in an infrastructure Basic Service Set (BSS), which consists of an **Access Point (AP)** and one or more **Stations (STAs)**, as shown in the figure below.
+* Access Point mode allows a Wi-Fi device to create and manage a Wi-Fi network.
+Wireless routers and enterprise access points typically operate in this mode.
+* Station mode is the default operating mode for most Wi-Fi clients such as laptops, smartphones, tablets, and IoT devices.
+In this mode, a device connects to an existing Wi-Fi network by associating with an Access Point.

 <br />
 <img align="center" width="1000" src="/resources/wireless/images/wifi/wifi_bss.png" alt="...">
 <br />

+Many modern Wi-Fi chipsets can operate as both STA and AP simultaneously, enabling features such as Wi-Fi hotspots and tethering.

 # Station (STA) Mode

-Station mode is the default operating mode for most Wi-Fi clients such as laptops, smartphones, tablets, and IoT devices.
-In this mode, a device connects to an existing wireless network by associating with an Access Point.

 A station performs several MAC-layer functions, including: